To be considered for an academic scholarship under the OAS Academic Scholarships Program, an applicant must complete the following two-step process:

 - potential and commitment of the applicant to apply the knowledge and skills acquired to the development of Canada; and

-- the adherence to the objectives and the priorities established in the OAS Comprehensive Strategic Plan of the Organization.
+- the adherence to the objectives and the priorities established in the OAS Strategic Plan (PDF, 5360kb).

 Preselected applications will be nominated to the OAS Secretariat where the final selection of scholarship recipients will be made by the Academic and Technical Studies Scholarship Selection Committee appointed by the Secretary General of the OAS.
 Notification will be sent out to successful candidates by the OAS Secretariat.

 All recommendations of the Canadian Scholarship Selection Committee and decisions made by the OAS are final and are not open to appeal.

 The Canadian Scholarship Selection Committee is not able to provide feedback for unsuccessful candidates.

 These scholarships are subject to the availability of funding provided by the OAS through the Department of Human Development, Education, and Employment.